Which Welding Rod for Stainless to Carbon Steel Joints

 For structural connections, the weld metal from E309L remains austenitic and corrosion-resistant despite dilution.
 But the heat-affected zone on the carbon steel side will not be corrosion-resistant.
 If the carbon steel side needs protection, it must be painted or coated.

-Common Mistakes to Avoid
+Mistakes to Avoid With Stainless to Carbon Steel

 Using E308L-16 or ER308L on stainless-to-carbon joints.
 The dilution from carbon steel reduces chromium content below the threshold for corrosion resistance.
 The weld looks fine but corrodes rapidly in service.
 Using 75/25 Ar/CO2 gas on MIG wire, which causes carbon pickup and sensitization.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.